 The majority of old-time trappers and scouts always had an inexhaustible fund of anecdote and adventure.
 Stories were often told at night when the day’s duty of making the round of the traps was done, the beaver skinned, and the pelts hung up to cure.
-Their simple supper disposed, and being comfortably seated around their fire of blazing logs, each one of them indulged, as a preliminary, in his favorite manner of smoking.
-Some adhered to the traditional clay pipe, others, more fastidious, used nothing less expensive than a meerschaum.
+Their simple supper disposed, and being comfortably seated around their fire of blazing logs, each indulged, as a preliminary, in his favorite manner of smoking.
+Some adhered to the traditional clay pipe; others, more fastidious, used nothing less expensive than meerschaum.
 Many, however, were satisfied with a simple cigarette with its covering of corn husk.
 This was Kit Carson’s usual method of smoking, and he was an inveterate partaker of the weed.
-Frequently there was no real tobacco to be found in the camp; either its occupants had exhausted their supply, or the traders had failed to bring enough at the last rendezvous to go round.
+Frequently, there was no real tobacco in the camp; either its occupants had exhausted their supply, or the traders had failed to bring enough at the last rendezvous to go round.

-Let the reader, in fancy, accompany us to some thunder-splintered cañon of the great rock-ribbed Continental Divide, and when the shadows of the night come walking along the mountains, seek one of these sequestered camps, take our place in the magic circle, and listen to wondrous tales as they are passed around.
-There is nothing to disturb the magnificent silence save an occasional soughing of the fitful breeze in the tops of the towering pines, or the gentle babbling of some tiny rivulet as its water soothingly flows over the rounded pebbles in its bed.
+Let the reader, in fancy, accompany us to some thunder-splintered canyon of the great rock-ribbed Continental Divide, and when the shadows of the night come walking along the mountains, seek one of these sequestered camps, take our place in the magic circle and listen to wondrous tales as they are passed around.
+Nothing is to disturb the magnificent silence save an occasional soughing of the fitful breeze in the tops of the towering pines or the gentle babbling of some tiny rivulet as its water soothingly flows over the rounded pebbles in its bed.
 There is a charm in the environment of such a spot that will photograph its picture on the memory as the gem of all the varied experiences of a checkered life.

 One of the best raconteurs was Old Hatcher, as he was known throughout the mountains.
-He was a famous trapper of the late ’40’s.
+He was a famous trapper of the late ’40s.
 Hatcher was thoroughly Western in all his gestures, moods, and dialect.
-He had a fund of stories of an amusing, and often of a marvelous cast.
-It was never any trouble to persuade him to relate some of the scenes in his wayward, ever-changing life; particularly if you warmed him up with a good-sized bottle of whiskey, of which he was inordinately fond.
+He had a fund of stories of an amusing and often marvelous cast.
+It was never trouble to persuade him to relate some of the scenes in his wayward, ever-changing life, particularly if you warmed him up with a good-sized bottle of whiskey, which he was inordinately fond of.

 He declared that he once visited the realms of Pluto, and no one ever succeeded in disabusing his mind of the illusion.